-Learning English is Hard Work Posted by gary on Jan 9, 2020 in Linguistics, Speaking English
+Learning English is Hard Work Posted by Gary Locke on Jan 9, 2020 in Linguistics, Speaking English

 Lots of people begin every new year with a resolve to work out, or lose weight, or even learn a language.
 We’re looking to improve ourselves.
 If you are trying to improve your English then I promise you that I will help you.
 But, you need to know that English is a very difficult language to learn.
 This isn’t going to be easy.